shannon-mcnee/ug1-practical/docs/index.md

 <div class="info">
 <p>We have not shared the assessments for the labs but they are closely related to the in-class activities so these can be used as assessment templates too with code remaining similar to in-class but data or variables of interest changing.
 Where we have had formative or optional tasks for students to complete these will be listed under post-lab activities.</p>
+<p>You may notice a progression between labs 1 to 4 and labs 5 to 8.
+This is due to labs 1 to 4 building on skills progressively with associated increase in assessment weighting whilst labs 5 to 8 have a more consistent yet higher weighting.</p>
 </div>